papaphua/messenger-app/README.md

 - Basic authentication, authentication using third party services;
 - Profile editing (profile pictures, additional information, change password, email, username);
 - Personal chats, groups, channels (such as in Telegram);
-- Comments for posts on user's post wall, groups and channels messages (with option to disable);
+- Comments for groups and channels messages (with option to disable);
 - Messages reactions (with options to disable in groups and channels);